laura-str/Portfolio/Cohort Analysis/README.md

 # Cohort Analysis
+*To view the whole Jupyter Notebook and the code I used follow this link: [Cohort Analysis Notebook]("linktonotebook")*

-The task is to help optimize marketing expenses of a company that
+The task in this project was to help optimize marketing expenses of a company that promotes events & movies and sells tickets for them as well.

 **The Datasets:**
 * Server logs with data on visits from June 2017 through May 2018